Summary of EU citizens' rights

 The information contained in this page is for general guidance and does not constitute legal advice.

-It is a simplified overview and individual situations are often more complex and changes in Government guidance are still being made.
+It is a simplified overview and individual situations are often more complex.
+Changes in Government guidance are made from time to time, and some Government policies are being challenged through the courts.
 Given the changing nature of laws, rules and regulations, and the inherent hazards of electronic communication, there may be delays, omissions or inaccuracies in information contained in this page.

 Accordingly, the information on this site is provided with the understanding that the authors and publishers are not herein engaged in rendering legal advice.
 As such, it should not be used as a substitute for consultation with professional legal advisers.